yesvanthra/newgit/README.md

-# String Splitting with Any Delimiters
+# Get Middle Characters Of The Word
 ![Python](https://img.shields.io/badge/python-3.9+-blue)

-  <p>A simple Python program to split a string into fields using varying delimiters.</p>
+  <p> A simple Python function to extract the middle characters from a word.</p>
 </div>

 ## Table of Contents